 These documents outline and detail the American College of Rheumatology policies and guidelines to which it adheres.

-The primary purpose of these principles is to support the mission of the American College of Rheumatology, which is Advancing Rheumatology!
+The primary purpose of these principles is to support the mission of the American College of Rheumatology, which is to empower rheumatology professionals to excel in their specialty.
 The following principles were developed to ensure this reputation is maintained by safeguarding the independence of the College’s activities, policies, statements, and advocacy positions.

 ACR Guiding Principles for Interactions with External Entities